Image of recycling facility shows paper material moving on belt

 2030

-• Represent the communities we serve by increasing female representation from the front line to leadership roles and minority representation in manager and above roles
+• Represent the communities we serve, including opportunities for female representation in frontline to leadership roles and minority representation in supervisor and above roles

 • Positively impact 10 million people in our communities through targeted social impact programs by 2030, using the equivalent of 2% of our net income